PKUFlyingPig/cs-self-learning/docs/编程入门/Java/MIT 6.092.en.md

 All the resources and assignments used by @SinanTang are maintained in [SinanTang/MIT6092-Introduction-to-Programming-in-Java_problem-sets - GitHub](https://github.com/SinanTang/MIT6092-Introduction-to-Programming-in-Java_problem-sets).

 All the resources and assignments used by @sirrice are maintained in [sirrice/6092 - GitHub](https://github.com/sirrice/6092).

+All the resources and assignments used by @Harbour-z are maintained in [Harbour-z/MIT6.092 - Github](https://github.com/Harbour-z/Course_learning/tree/main/MIT6.092).